mehrdadchatrazar/wordpress-dockerized-ansible/README.md

 ## Prerequisites

-1. Make sure vagrant is installed(not required if you want to use some other server).
+1. Make sure Vagrant is installed(not required if you want to use some other server).
 2. Make sure Ansible is installed.

 ## Start virtual machine